arez/arez/docs/at_computed.md

 ---
-title: @Computed
+title: @Memoize
 ---

-The {@api_url: annotations.Computed} annotation is used to define [computable values](computable_values.md) within the component model.
+The {@api_url: annotations.Memoize} annotation is used to define [computable values](computable_values.md) within the component model.
 The core idea is that you define a method that accepts no parameters and returns a value.
 This method is observable and the observer that calls the computable value will be re-scheduled any time that the computable value changes.
-Typically methods annotated with the {@api_url: annotations.Computed} annotation are expected to derive the return value from other [`@Observable`](at_observable.md) and `@Computed` annotated methods.
+Typically methods annotated with the {@api_url: annotations.Memoize} annotation are expected to derive the return value from other [`@Observable`](at_observable.md) and `@Computed` annotated methods.

 A basic example: